OPEN STUDIO RESIDENCy

 STUDIO TECHNICIANS

 Haystack’s Open Studio Residency provides two weeks of focused studio time for a diverse mix of approximately 50 participants in six studios.
 Open Studio Residency Studio Technicians (Studio Techs) are responsible for supervising and supporting Residents during their use and navigation of the studios.
-Studio Techs must be well-versed in their studio’s equipment and processes, and willing and able to maintain a safe, clean, organized, welcoming, and creative workspace for Residents
+Studio Techs must be well-versed in their studio’s equipment and processes, and willing and able to maintain a safe, clean, organized, welcoming, and creative workspace for Residents.

-Studio Technicians help create a sense of community within the studio.
+Studio Techs help create a sense of community within the studio.
 Haystack depends on Studio Techs to watch over studio equipment, tools, safety, and the overall well-being of the communal environment.
 Studio Techs will be a facilitator and resource serving the entire group, and may be assigned small studio-specific projects and tasks.

-STUDIO TECHNICIAN APPLICATION
+2026 STUDIO TECHNICIAN APPLICATION

 Thanks to major support from the Windgate Foundation there is no application fee for Open Studio Residency.